RDearnaley/agentplatform/README.md

     - For this quick demo, I'll use Flask.
 For a real project, Django would probably be a better choice.
 I'm tempted to build the DB and leave the web UI as TBD, and just build the business logic.
 Which I'd rather not do in Javascript, since mine is rusty, so I am leaning towards Python.

+#### Supporting O(1000) Parallel Runs
+- Port this from Docker to Kubernetes (it's generally better at this sort of scale than Docker Swarm, and it has Docker integration)
+    - Implement network security settings (keeping the agent in), which is a TODO above
+    - Implement proper secrets storage, which is a TODO above
+- Set this up on a cluster rented from a cloud provider (AWS, GCP, or Azure) with hardware autoscaling.
+    - Have a security engineer help get the security set up right
+- Above we are mostly relying on Docker's/Kubernetes' inbuilt tools for monitoring and administering images, runs, and their results (for dev work, I was using Docker Desktop).
+Whatever cloud provider we use will also have tools for this.
+At O(1000) scale I strongly suspect those are going to be clunky and need help/additional work/maybe even some automation to make a good usable system.
+We'll also need database backups and failover, etc.
+    - An open question here is whether to just integrate into Docker/Kubernetes, and/or to duplicate some of their functionality, or at least add spaces for keeping track of runs and their results in our own database.
+        - If we have two sources of truth they can potentially get out of step, single-source-of-truth designs tend to be cleaner.
+        - On the other hand, if we rely on an external service they may not have good places for us to store metadata specific to our usage, e.g. comments for human raters.
+        - Lifetime: docker run images will need to be deleted for space, but we may want to keep certain records of them indefinitely, which might need us to keep a separate database, at least as an archive.
+    - We'll likely also need alerting, dashboards, resource usage monitoring, etc. etc.

 #### Data storage
 A database would seem obvious.
 Data storage needs are open-ended, so one with XML or JSON support seems useful.
 I'm inclined to avoid Oracle given it's overhead.
 With 1 agent and 2 tasks it feel like massive overkill, but obviously this is intended to scale to the point where this would be needed.
 I'm wondering if I should leave this as a TBD, but it feels like a large omission in a framework.
     - If we want to go NoSQL then BaseX, eXist seem like plausible candidates, but I'm not familiar with them